specialized806/microsoft-365-docs/microsoft-365/lighthouse/m365-lighthouse-create-customer-report.md

 ## Before you begin

-To create a customer report, you must hold at least the Microsoft Entra Global Reader role in the customer tenant.
+To create a customer report, you must hold at least the Global Reader role in Microsoft Entra ID for the customer tenant.
 To learn more, see [Overview of permissions in Microsoft 365 Lighthouse](m365-lighthouse-overview-of-permissions.md).
 For a complete list of Microsoft Entra roles and the actions they can perform, see [Microsoft Entra built-in roles](/entra/identity/role-based-access-control/permissions-reference).

 ## Create a customer report